-To reach Campus Security, dial ext.
-2292 from any campus phone or 417-448-1455, 8 a.m.-5 p.m., Monday-Friday, or ext.
-2222 from any campus phone or call 417-448-4139 after 5 p.m. or on weekends.
-The students should identify themselves, provide the location, the message, and wait for acknowledgment that the message has been received then repeat the information.
+To reach campus security personnel, call 417-448-1448 or dial ext.
+2222 from any campus phone.
+The student should identify themselves, provide the location, and the message, and wait for an acknowledgment that the message has been received then repeat the information.
 Speak slowly and carefully.
+When calling 2222, follow the instructions below: